-Supervisors assigned to Special Investigations will receive a biweekly allowance to purchase appropriate civilian clothing, in an amount totaling five hundred fifty dollars (\$550) per year.
+Police Investigators assigned to Special Investigations will receive a biweekly allowance to purchase appropriate civilian clothing, in an amount totaling FY 2021 (\$550) per year, FY 2022 (\$725) per year, FY 2023 (\$900) per year.
 This allowance will cover replacement of clothing that becomes unserviceable due to normal wear.
 Civilian clothing damaged outside of normal wear, and due to necessary job actions, will be replaced upon the approval of the Bureau Commander.

-Personnel assigned to Criminal Investigations, Special Operations, Personnel and Development, Internal Affairs, Administrative Services, and High Risk Offenders will be provided with department issued alternative uniforms.
+Personnel assigned to the Internal Affairs Unit and the Criminal Investigations, Operational Support, Internal/External Affairs, Administrative Services, and High Risk Offenders Bureaus (excluding members of the Drug Interdiction Unit, General Narcotics Unit and Technical Operations Unit as identified by the Section Commander) will be provided with Department-issued alternative uniforms.